Leather: Water footprint

 200–800 mg/L, high levels of fat and other solid wastes, and notable pathogen contamination.
 Producers often add pesticides to protect hides during transport.
 With solid wastes representing up to 70% of the wet weight of the original hides, the tanning process represents a considerable strain on water treatment installations.

 Disposal

-Leather biodegrades slowly—taking 25 to 40 years to decompose.
-However, vinyl and petrochemical-derived materials take 500 or more years to decompose.
+Leather takes 25 to 40 years to decompose.
+This is much longer than cotton clothing which decomposes in about 6 months, but much shorter than plastics which take hundreds of years or more to decompose.